SignDiff: Diffusion Model for American Sign Language Production: EXPERIMENTS

 \subsection{Evaluation for SignDiff}

+Finally, we evaluated the image generation performance of \ourmethodName{}, including both qualitative and quantitative evaluations (baseline comparison and ablation and study).

+\textbf{Qualitative Evaluations.} Figure \ref{fig:3group} (b) shows the quality comparison between our SignDiff reconstructed videos and the original videos.
+To ensure fairness, we used the same 2D pose visualization images as input, and our reconstruction quality is almost identical to the original.
+Furthermore, the diffusion model does not produce motion blur, with each frame showing very clear finger details.
+Our only limitation, as shown in the sixth column, is that hand orientations can become confused, but this minor flaw does not overshadow the overall achievements.

-Finally, we evaluated the image generation performance of \ourmethodName{}, including both qualitative and quantitative evaluations.
-We first compared it with previous advanced methods \cite{chan2019everybody,wang2018video,wang2018high,stoll2020text2sign,Saunders_2022_CVPR}, where the input is the corresponding conditional input.
+\textbf{Baseline Comparison.} We first compared it with previous advanced methods \cite{chan2019everybody,wang2018video,wang2018high,stoll2020text2sign,Saunders_2022_CVPR}, where the input is the corresponding conditional input.
 We compared the output with Ground Truth and calculated the indicator of image quality as follows: 1) Structural Similarity (SSIM) was computed over the entire image \cite{wang2004image}.
 2) Hand SSIM was calculated by applying the SSIM metric to a cropped region of each hand.
 3) Hand Pose was determined by measuring the absolute distance between the 2D hand keypoints in the generated and ground truth hand images, utilizing a pre-trained hand pose estimation model \cite{ge20193d}.
 4) Fr\'echet Inception Distance (FID) was evaluated for the complete image \cite{heusel2017gans}.